stat6250-s17/course-questions-wiki/week-05/README.md

 - Answer (yyan11−stat6250): Yes, when reading raw data, you can use the FILENAME statement to point to the location of the external file that contains the data.
 Just as you assign a libref by using a LIBNAME statement, you assign a fileref by using a FILENAME statement.
 - Question (dlee117−stat6250): To read a raw data file, what four instructions must 	the DATA step provide to SAS?
 - Answer (dlee117-stat6250): The location or name of the external text file, the name for the new SAS data set, the reference that identifies the external file, and a description of the data values to be read.
+- Question (kveng−stat6250): Is there a FILEREF statement in SAS?
+- Answer (kveng−stat6250): I don't think there is such a statement in SAS.
+Fileref is a name that you associate with an external file.
+It's not a statement in SAS.